rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 More details are provided in the react-testing-library on this principle.
 This approach means testing your components in a similar way to how a user would use your app.
 Technically the library queries and interacts with the rendered DOM nodes.
 To me this is similar to UI testing which is typically slow but setting it up in a _unit test environment makes it fast_.

-## From setup to writing the first test
+## From set up to writing the first test

 I'm going to add react-testing-library to an existing project to see how long it takes to setup and start writing a passing unit test.

 Here are the steps I took get going:

-1. `npm i jest react-testing-library jest-dom -D`
+1. `npm i jest @testing-library/react @testing-library/jest-dom -D`
 1. Update `package.json` test scripts section with `jest` allowing me to run `npm test`
 1. Write a test for a "hello world" component
 1. Added a `.babelrc` file for Jest to compile from ES6/7 and JSX to JavaScript the environment can interpret.
 This is helpful and beats compiling the code first then running the test suite.